 Lymphoedema after cancer treatment

 This is if cancer or its treatment affects the lymph nodes in the pelvis or groin area.
-This usually happens after surgery or radiotherapy for gynaecological cancers (cancer of the womb, cervix, ovary, or vulva) or anal cancer.
+This may happen after surgery or radiotherapy for gynaecological cancers (cancer of the womb, cervix, ovary or vulva), anal cancer or prostate cancer.
 Or it can happen after treatment to the lymph nodes in the groin for melanoma.